-You deserve safety and joy in your body.
-Full stop.
+you deserve safety and joy in your body. full stop.

 Everyone’s story is different.
 Just like our bodies, healing is an ever-changing and personal process.
+What is your’s?

 • Bodies are fraught.
 They are the things through which we move through the world and also the things through which we are seen.
 Our bodies don’t ever stop growing or changing.
 Even when we sit or sleep, our bodies are doing the things they need to to keep us alive.
 Amazing.
 The body is a process.